5l1v3r1/WhatsSpy-Public-wiki/home.markdown

 **Follow [@MaikeldusPro](https://twitter.com/MaikeldusPro) for any updates and/or future news**

+**If you have any problems/information requests you can contact me by email: maikeldus@hotmail.com**

 ## Installling WhatsSpy Public on your Raspberry Pi/Server/VPS

 Setting up WhatsSpy Public requires an SIM Card or non-Whatsapp used phonenumber and some other resources.